JustinTaito/ECE2112_Programming-Assignment-1/README.md

 ## How to run:
 1. Clone or download the repository
-2. Open the .ipynb file in Jupyter Notebook, preferably the latest version
+2. Open the .ipynb file in Jupyter Notebook, preferably in the latest version
 3. Run all cells in order to test the program